 Holly Snyder Curator, American Historical Collections.
 Spcializations: Anglophone Caribbean, Scholarly Resource Librarian.

-Christopher Neil Associate Professor (MBL) of Ecology & Evolutionary Biology.
+Christopher Neill Associate Professor of Ecology and Evolutionary Biology (MBL), Phyllis and Charles M. Rosenthal Director of the Brown-Marine Biological Laboratory Partnership.
 Specializations: water and elements cycles in the tropical forests of the Amazon.

 Kiri Miller Associate Professor of Music.
 Specializations: Ethnomusicology; Latino diaspora music; Diaspora music in the Americas.